telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 ### Update entity

-You can update the value of entities attributes using the `PATCH /v2/entities/{id}/attrs` operation.
-It The assumes that the attribute already exist in the entity.
+You can update the value of entity attributes using the `PATCH /v2/entities/{id}/attrs` operation.
+This assumes that the attribute already exists in the entity.

 Now we will play the role of a context producer application, i.e. a source of context information.
 Let's assume that this application in a